 It's no exaggeration to state that what emerges from the Adelaide Fringe process represents Australia's most significant ongoing input to the broader evolving culture; with nary a subsidy in sight...

 One Fringe nexus point feeds into the other.
 Together they present examples of what is forming in the broader cultural firmament.
-Tracking developments at one end, creates content that seeds further developments at the other.
-Relaying reports from one end to the other provides, in advance, briefings for the context and creative intent of contenders as they progress through what are already rare and extraordinarily effective creative incubators; and ones with few peers.
-And what emerges continues into the broader English speaking world beyond.
+Tracking developments at one end feeds into the other.
+Relaying reports from one end to the other provides, in advance, briefings for the context and creative intent of contenders as they progress through this incredibly rare and effective creative incubator.